Companies

 |

-SHUBH® demonstrates strong growth momentum with 122 total outlets and a net gain of 18 locations last year, supported by a highly accessible $8,000 franchise fee. ✓ The low entry barrier and rapid expansion are tempered by significant financial ambiguity, as the franchise lacks an Item 19 financial disclosure and charges no royalty fees. ⚠ Prospective investors must proceed with caution due to the undisclosed profitability metrics and the presence of active litigation. ⚠
+SHUBH® demonstrates strong growth momentum with 122 total outlets and a net gain of 18 locations last year, supported by a low $10,000 franchise fee. ✓ The investment range of $80,100 - $185,000 offers accessible entry points, though the absence of an Item 19 financial disclosure makes potential returns difficult to benchmark. ⚠ Prospective investors should proceed with caution due to the presence of active litigation and the lack of transparency regarding ongoing royalty costs. ⚠

 |